ricardojoserf/MemorySnitcher/README.md

 ![it1](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/memorysnitcher/nativentdllremap_import_table.png)

-There are 17 imported functions from Kernel32.dll, the first 2 functions are those functions.
+There are 17 imported functions from Kernel32.dll, the first 2 in the list are those.

 Regarding the other 15 functions, I created a very simple program to test if these always appear:

 ```
 #include <iostream>